ai-forever/fusion_brain_aij2021/readme_en.md

 Within the framework of our competition, the task is defines as zero-shot object detection.
 Zero-shot in the task description means that the model should be able to succesfully make predictions on a dataset completely differing from the training one.
 A standard object detection model is expected to predict one class out of a limited set of classes determined during the model training.
 A zero-shot model is expected to detect classes not found in the training set.

-Besides, the model should transfer the set of classes to be used for each image as a query.
+The set of possible classes for each image is fed into a model as a query.
 A query may contain classes in both Russian and English.

 At the prediction stage, the model input shall contain two entities: an image and a natural-language query.
 The query is formatted as a text line containing a list of labels to search from.
 Example: “dog, bicycle, car, cake, airplane”.
 The query contains both correct tags (objects actually present in the picture) and some incorrect ones.
 Their combination makes a single search space for the model.
 The model should output a list of predicted tags with the corresponding bounding box coordinates.